mdabdulazom/Student-Result-Analysis/README.md

-# Student-Result-Analysis
+# My First Repository

-This repository is for my coding practice and future data analysis projects.
+This repository is created to store my study projects and future coding practice.
+Currently, it will contain notes and small experiments from my CSE journey.
+In the future, I will add Data Analysis and Machine Learning projects here.